GiacomoMaletto/RPP/jlamp/review-followup.md

 - p.
 23, l.
 587: could you provide a citation for Pendulum ISA?

-*References [26, 27, 28] added.*
+*References [25, 26, 27] added.*

 22.  **Observation/Question**

 - At the end of section 2 the authors claim that It is more primitive, but their arguments are not convincing without having also a definition of It in terms of ItR.

-*Done.* Very likely there is a misunderstanding about an operator being more primitive than another one.
+*Done.* Very likely there is a misunderstanding about: "an operator being more primitive than another one".
 Our solution is to avoid stating that our iterator "It" is *more primitive*.
 We just say that it subsumes the behavior of "ItR", "for", and we explain why. (p.
 9, l.
 253 - 255)

 1.   **Observation/Question**